caseybreen/caseybreen.com/content/authors/admin/_index.md

 # About

-I am a demographer and Assistant Professor in the Department of Sociology at the University of Texas at Austin.
-I completed a Ph.D. in Demography and an M.A. in Biostatistics from UC Berkeley, and was a Postdoctoral Fellow at the University of Oxford.
+I am a demographer and Assistant Professor in the Department of Sociology at the University of Texas at Austin, affiliated with the Population Research Center and the Center for Aging and Population Studies.
+I completed a Ph.D. in Demography and an M.A. in Biostatistics from the University of California, Berkeley, and was a Postdoctoral Fellow at the University of Oxford.

 My research develops and applies computational and demographic methods to examine questions in population health and mortality.
-My research develops and applies computational and demographic methods to examine questions in population health.
-In one line of research, I investigate mortality disparities and dynamics in the United States using large-scale administrative data.
-In a second line of research, I develop and apply network-based methods to sample hard-to-reach populations and estimate mortality rates.

-My work has been published or is forthcoming in *Proceedings of the National Academy of Science*, *Demography*, *American Journal of Epidemiology*, and *Population and Development Review*, among other outlets.
+My work has been published in *Proceedings of the National Academy of Science*, *Demography*, *American Journal of Epidemiology*, and *Population and Development Review*, among other outlets.

 View my {{< staticref "media/casey_breen_cv.pdf" "newtab" >}}CV{{< /staticref >}}.